Spatial-Information-QLD/cam-etl/etl-notes.md

 The ETL created from 2023 in the CAM1 project used pyspark where the entire table was loaded into memory and distributed to workers.
 In the CAM3 2024 project, data is now loaded into a local `lalfdb` postgres database in the default `public` schema, and pyspark is no longer used.
 Rather than dealing with the complexities of pyspark and the overhead of setting up the Java dependency, python multiprocessing and the psycopg library with server-side cursor is used instead.
 This allows for better performance, less overhead and easier memory pressure management.

+## Scope

+The primary purpose of the target system is to manage the names of spatial objects.
+This includes addresses, geographical names, road names, etc.

+These name objects are the primary objects in the system.
+Secondary objects are the spatial objects it is names for.
+It must contain the spatial reference identifier and its class type using either an RDF class and/or a geographical object category type.
+The metadata on these secondary spatial objects is minimal since these objects are managed authoritatively in the spatial system.
+The spatial objects here are just a copy to facilitate in connecting relationships and ease of querying.
+These spatial objects must be synced via the message oriented middleware where the spatial system emits events to notify dependent systems such as this to update its spatial object references.

 ## Setting things up

 Start the postgres database service.